Tanzania

 1280x720-Ruaha-2016

-Holy Union Sisters, Dar es Salaam
+Holy Union Sisters, Mbagala, Dar es Salaam

-The Holy Union is a congregation of sisters from Tanzania, Kenya and Europe working in Education and Social Welfare.
-The Sisters run the Matumaini Centre, in a poor district of Dar es Salaam.
+The Sisters established the Matumaini Centre in 2014 in response to community requests for support for children with disabilities due to lack of services available.
 The Matumaini Centre is a centre for children with disabilities - offering rehabilitation, education, nutrition and livelihoods support.
 It is envisioned as a place where mothers and carers can come with their children and be given help, advice, respite and encouragement.
+The 2024 project will build on the success of the pilot volunteer project and further support capacity development of the Matumaini Centre.

-Past Partners:
+Past Partners

 TanzEd and Camara Education Tanzania, Morogoro District